Melissa Venema

 Melissa Venema (born April 12, 1995, in Alkmaar) is a Dutch trumpeter.

 Life

-Melissa started playing recorder at age 6 and moved to trumpet by age 8.
+Venema started playing recorder at age 6 and moved to trumpet by age 8.
 When she was 10, she auditioned successfully at the Conservatorium van Amsterdam, training under Frits Damrow, a world-famous trumpeter.
 She has since performed in numerous public broadcasts, including an internationally broadcast performance of Haydn's Trumpet Concerto in the Crystal Cathedral in Garden Grove, California.